fractal-analytics-platform/fractal-server/docs/internals/users.md

 - **Steps 9 &#8594; 10**<br>
     * The callback endpoint uses the Access Token to obtain the user's email address and an account identifier from the Resource Server (which, depending on the client, may coincide with the Authorization Server).

-After that, the callback endpoint performs some extra operations, which are not stricly part of the `OAuth2` protocol:
+After that, the callback endpoint performs some extra operations, which are not strictly part of the `OAuth2` protocol:

 - It checks that `state` is still valid;
 - If a user with the given email address doesn't already exist, it creates one with a random password;